Limnoria/Limnoria-doc/use/getting_started.rst

 nice generic name for a channel, isn't it? :))  So what do you do with this bot that you just made to join your channel?
 Try this in the channel::

-    mybot: list
+    <user> supybot: list
+    <supybot> Admin, Channel, ChannelLogger, Config, Misc, Network, Owner, Plugin, User, and Utilities

-Replacing 'mybot' with the actual name you picked for your bot, of course.
+Replacing 'supybot' with the actual name you picked for your bot, of course.
 Your bot should reply with a list of the plugins it currently has loaded.
 At least `Admin`, `Channel`, `Config`, `Misc`, `Owner`, and `User` should be there; if you used supybot-wizard to create your configuration file you may have many more plugins loaded.
 The list command can also be used to list the commands in a given plugin::

-    supybot: list Misc
+    <user> supybot: list Misc
+    <supybot> user: apropos, clearmores, completenick, help, last, list, more, noticetell, ping, source, tell, and version

-will list all the commands in the `Misc` plugin.
+This listed all the commands in the `Misc` plugin.
 If you want to see the help for any command, just use the help command::

-    supybot: help help
+    <user> supybot: help help
+    <supybot> user: (help [<plugin>] [<command>]) -- This command gives a useful description of what <command> does. <plugin> is only necessary if the command is in more than one plugin.
+You may also want to use the 'list' command to list all available plugins and commands.
-    supybot: help list
+    <user> supybot: help list
+    <supybot> user: (list [--unloaded] [<plugin>]) -- Lists the commands available in the given plugin.
+If no plugin is given, lists the public plugins available.
+If --unloaded is given, it will list available plugins that are not loaded.
-    supybot: help load
+    <user> supybot: help load
+    <supybot> user: (load <plugin>) -- Loads the plugin <plugin> from any of the directories in conf.supybot.directories.plugins; usually this includes the main installed directory and 'plugins' in the current directory.

 Sometimes more than one plugin will have a given command; for instance, the "list" command exists in both the Misc and Config plugins (both loaded by